 Coal companies are proposing to greatly expand coal train exports through the Gorge.
 Under proposals currently being floated, 20 to 30 new coal trains per day would pass through the Gorge.
 These trains would carry coal in uncovered cars, dispersing tens of thousands of tons of coal dust along their routes each year.
 The coal dust, as well as diesel emissions, would create significant amounts of air pollution.

-UPDATE: The Oregon Department of State Lands has opened its comment period on the proposal for a coal terminal at the Port of Morrow, from which coal would be shipped by barges through the Columbia River Gorge National Scenic Area, then transferred to ocean-going freighters in St. Helens, OR for transport to Asia.
-You can help send a clear NO on this proposal by sending a comment and letter to Oregon Governor John Kitzhaber and other decison-makers asking them to deny permits to for this precedent-setting coal export proposal.
+UPDATE: The Washington Department of Ecology has opened its comment period on the proposal for a coal terminal at Longview, WA to which coal would be shipped by train through the Columbia River Gorge National Scenic Area, then transferred to ocean-going freighters for transport to Asia.
+You can help send a clear NO on this proposal by sending a comment and letter to the Washington Department of Ecology, your governor, and other decision-makers asking them to deny permits to for this precedent-setting coal export proposal.

 Help stop these coal export proposals.
-Send a letter to your elected officials today.
+Send a letter to these officials today.
 Let them know how coal exports would affect your community.

 The Land and Water Conservation Fund provides funds to the U.S. Forest Service to buy and protect land in the Gorge.
 Many of the popular recereation areas in the Gorge have been made possible with LWCF funding.

 Last year Congress zeroed out funding for LWCF, and with this year's budget negotiations so contentious, it's unclear what will be budgeted for LWCF.